 If you’ve previously passed the Registered Tax Return Preparer (RTRP) exam, or if you have passed Part 1 of the SEE (EA) exam within the last two years, some of your requirements are waived!
 You’ll still need to complete 15 hours of continuing education on ethics and tax laws, but you’re exempt from the 6-hour annual federal tax refresher (AFTR) course.

-Each year, Gleim updates our courses to meet all of the requirements set by the IRS, and this year we’ve refreshed and enhanced the look and feel of our outlines to improve knowledge retention.
+Each year, we update our courses to meet all of their requirements set by the IRS.
 You can rest assured that you’ll have met all of the requirements to receive your Record of Completion.
 We’ll even take care of reporting your completion directly to the IRS!